Latest update on February 28, 2025

 - Around 31,000 medium-sized companies ("small mid-caps") will be supported by tailor-made regulations

-- Further, targeted initiatives of the EU Compass promote innovation, digitalization, circular economy and the reduction of energy dependencies
+The first omnibus package adjusted the CSRD company threshold, revised reportable data points and postponed the submission deadline to two years (exact details below) - Further, targeted initiatives of the EU Compass promote innovation, digitalization, circular economy and the reduction of energy dependencies

 On January 29, 2025, the first large-scale initiative was published at the beginning of the new EU Commission's term of office: "An EU Compass to regain competitiveness and secure sustainable prosperity" (Press release of the European Commission of 29.01.2025).